ahayashi/hclib-actor/doc/markdowns/tools/craypat.md

 To install a desktop version, you can find the installer on Perlmutter as below:
 `$CRAYPAT_ROOT/share/desktop_installers`

-`scp` an approparite installer to your local machine and install it.
+`scp` an appropriate installer to your local machine and install it.
 After that, you will be able to open `.ap2` file with Apprentice2.

 !!! tips

     If you encounter this error: `/some/path/./a.out: error while loading shared libraries: pat.so: cannot open shared object file: No such file or directory`

     Try this: `export LD_LIBRARY_PATH=$CRAY_LD_LIBRARY_PATH:$LD_LIBRARY_PATH`